arnold-c/reproducible-research/guideline.md

 ## Branching

-Branching is a key part of the `git` workflow.
+Branching is a key part of the `git` work-flow.
 It allows you to make changes to your code, without worrying about breaking previously 'good' code.
 But what is it?

 Simply put, when you create another branch you are creating a copy of your code at that point in time.
 This is useful because it allows you to make changes to your copy, and leave your original code intact!
 So there's no concern about breaking your working code while you test out some ideas.